 Monitoring can be done in-house from time to time to check in with the inverter's monitoring platform.

 Alternatively, businesses can enter into a maintenance agreement with a solar company to monitor and maintain the solar power system when required.
 The solar company can also take care of maintenance.
-Generally, systems aren’t likely to fail and solar panels are built tough, but they will get dirty which will cause a system’s energy production to drop.
+Generally, systems aren’t likely to fail as solar panels are inherently durable and tested to rigorous standards, however faults can occur from time to time and they will get dirty which will cause a system’s energy production to drop.

 A ground-mounted solar power system is an excellent option should a roof be unsuitable for a solar power system.
 Although it's more expensive to build a ground mount array due to groundworks and the frames required.
-A solar power system on a roof uses the existing roof structure to bolt the solar panels onto.
+A solar power system on a roof uses the existing roof structure to attach the solar array frame, which generally reduces the cost.

 Power Purchase Agreement (PPA)

 The solar company pays for all the equipment, completes the installation, and monitors and maintains the system.
-A PPA is an excellent solution as it offers a business power independence as it will not be subjected to fluctuating electricity prices.
+A PPA is an excellent solution as it offers a business a hedge on electricity prices as it will not be subjected to fluctuating electricity prices for the portion of power supplied by the solar system.

 A loan will allow the business to have more control over the system and potentially benefit from more costs savings in the future (if grid electricity prices continue to rise).